File 342 · Closed (known fiction)

 What was the Slender Man stabbing?

-In May 2014, two twelve-year-old girls in Waukesha, Wisconsin stabbed a classmate, who survived, saying they had acted to please Slender Man.
-The attackers were found to have serious mental-health issues, and the case was handled accordingly.
+On May 31, 2014, two twelve-year-old girls in Waukesha, Wisconsin stabbed an twelve-year-old classmate, who survived, saying they had acted to please Slender Man.
+Both attackers were found to have serious mental illness and were committed to psychiatric institutions rather than sentenced to prison.